fernanb98/Get-clean-project/README.md

 	condense.R			Code to merge files from the test and train dataset extract.R			Code to extract only mean and standard deviation related variables from dataset run_analysis.R			Main program
+	tidy_final_result.txt		tidy separate dataset as required in step 5 of project

 =========================================================================================